ahbk/my-nixos/readme.md

-Whether to enable this backup target…
+Whether to enable this backup target\.